Soromytko/rendell/README.md

 # What is Rendell?

-Rondell is a cross-platform rendering library.
+Rendell is a cross-platform rendering library.

 # Sample

-This is a sample of drawing a triangle using [Rondell](https://github.com/Soromytko/rendell) and [GLFW](https://github.com/glfw/glfw).
+This is a sample of drawing a triangle using [Rendell](https://github.com/Soromytko/rendell) and [GLFW](https://github.com/glfw/glfw).

 ```
 #include <GLFW/glfw3.h>